 Please take a look at this document which illustrates our current work using our pupil premium funding.
 It outlines how much we are allocated, barriers to learning, our spending areas and the impact of our spending.
 This is reviewed each term with our PPG Governor, Mrs Joan Lord.
-The next review is on 6th November 2017.
+Two reviews have taken place in the Autumn term 2017.
+The next review is in the Spring Term 2018.

 The school received approximately £54,120 to support disadvantaged pupils in the academic year 2016/17.